MerEsf/Neural-Networks-and-Deep-Learning-Coursera-Course/README.md

 The data looks like a "flower" with some red (label y=0) and some blue (y=1) points.
 The goal is to build a model to fit this data.

 ### Approach:
-2-class (binary) classification neural network with a single hidden layer (5 nodes)
+2-class (binary) classification neural network with a single hidden layer
 ### Learning outcomes:
 -	Accuracy of the neural network ( around 90%) is high compared to Logistic Regression (47%) (as the dataset is not linearly separable).
 So the model has learnt the leaf patterns of the flower!
 - The larger models (with more hidden units) are able to fit the training set better, until eventually the largest models overfit the data.